stevencombs/retrocombs.github.io/_posts/2020/2020-01-21-arduino-on-chromeos.md

 Installation of the Arduino IDE on a Chromebook is an educator's dream.
 If you are a high school teacher, you likely use a Chromebook as your "daily driver."
 In order to teach Arduino and physical computing concepts, you likely had to pull out a leftover Windows machine from the IT closet for demonstrations.
 You no longer need to do this!
 You can now use a Chromebook.

-I am very excited about that capability this brings to my Pixelbook and Pixel Slate.
-As you can tell from the multiple exclamation marks in this post, I am very excited that I can use Chrome OS for one of my [favorite hobbies](https://www.stevencombs.com/embedded.html) and as [part of my job](https://sites.google.com/site/stevencombs/home/instruction/design-thinking-in-technology).
+I am excited about the capability this brings to my Pixelbook and Pixel Slate.
+As you can tell from the multiple exclamation marks in this post, I am happy I now can use Chrome OS for one of my [favorite hobbies](https://www.stevencombs.com/embedded.html) and as [part of my job](https://sites.google.com/site/stevencombs/home/instruction/design-thinking-in-technology).
 I hope others find this post helpful.
 Happy programming!